isel-leic-pdm/2526i/53D/readme.md

 * Description of the Android SDK API
   * Adding, updating and deleting data
   * Reading data: queries and observable queries
-* The Android application as a HTTP client
-  * Motivation and consequences of distribution
-  * Required permissions
-* HTTP communication with Ktor client
-  * Programming model
-  * Making assinchrounous requests
-* JSON serialization with Kotlinx Serialization

 ### For reference:
 * Prepare your environment for Firebase